apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 # Creating your first project

-Now that you've got all the dependencies for Apostrophe installed, we can get you started creating your first project!
+Now that you have all the dependencies for Apostrophe installed,  you can create your first project!

 ## Generating a test project

-The first thing you will want to do is grab the `apostrophe-cli` tool, which makes bootstrapping a new project a breeze!
+First grab the `apostrophe-cli` tool, which makes bootstrapping a new project a breeze!

 ```bash
 # Install the apostrophe-cli module